mirabelreid/mirabelreid.github.io/docs/index.md

 ## Publications
 - **Measuring Algorithm Understanding in Humans and AI.**
   Mirabel Reid, Khushi Sharma, and Anand Singh.
-Proceedings of Cogsci 2026.
+Proceedings of Cogsci 2026. <a href="https://escholarship.org/uc/item/36t305xw"> View it here. </a>
 - **Does GPT Really Get It?
 A Hierarchical Scale to Quantify Human vs AI's Understanding of Algorithms.**
   Mirabel Reid and Santosh S. Vempala.
 Proceedings of AAAI 2025 (Oral).<a href="https://arxiv.org/abs/2406.14722">View it here.</a>
   Check out the survey questions at